godot-dlang/godot-dlang/README.md

 In order to proceed you will need D compiler (`dmd` or `ldc2`) with `dub`, `git`, and `godot editor beta4` (x64 version assumed)

-## 1) Get godot-d for godot4 ready
+## 1) Get godot-dlang for godot 4 ready
 - after download godot beta4 editor and place it in somewhere like `C:\godot`
 - step into that directory and open terminal
-- clone git repo `git clone https://github.com/Superbelko/godot-d.git`
+- clone git repo `git clone https://github.com/godot-dlang/godot-dlang.git`
-- switch it to godot4 branch `git checkout godot4`
+- switch it to master branch `git checkout master`
-- add local dub package `dub add-override godot-d ~godot4 .`
+- add local dub package `dub add-local . ~master`, `dub add-override godot-dlang ~master .`
-- you should see that dub package version "~godot4" is registered
+- you should see that dub package version "~master" is registered
 - now go to an editor location in terminal and generate script API information `godot.windows.editor.x86_64.exe --dump-extension-api`
-- step inside godot-d in terminal `cd godot-d`
+- step inside godot-dlang in terminal `cd godot-dlang`
 - build binding generator (-j tells where to look for script api and -o tells to overwrite any existing bindings) `dub run :api-binding-generator -- -j ..\extension_api.json -o`

 > This step is one time process, though you would need to re-generate API and bindings for every godot release
-> Note that if you have strange errors in `dub run` you might have godot-d cached in dub, you might need to remove it by using `dub remove godot-d`
+> Note that if you have strange errors in `dub run` you might have godot-dlang cached in dub, you might need to remove it by using `dub remove godot-dlang`

 ## 2) Creating godot project
 - open godot editor, and create a new project in some known location like `C:\godot\mycoolgame`